The Rising Popularity and Benefits of Self-Managed Super Funds in Australia

 Growth and Popularity

 The SMSF sector is not just seeing an increase in numbers; it is also witnessing growth in assets.
-Over the last five years, assets within SMSFs have been expanding at an annualized rate of 1.3%, indicating a robust interest in DIY superannuation management.
+Total SMSF assets reached $990.4 billion at 30 June 2024, up 7.5% on the previous year according to ATO data, indicating a robust interest in DIY superannuation management.

 This notable uptick can be attributed to several factors including: